0xCB-dev/docs.keeb.supply/content/basics/soldering/promicro/index.md

 ---

 ## Header Pins

+For every ProMicro controller you will need header pins.
+So we'll start with those.

 You can use IC-hotswap sockets or the solder variant that most likely came with your micro controller.
 ![socketsalone](socketsalone.jpg)